 In the 2013 Economist ranking survey, Boston University’s Executive MBA program ranked 1st in New England and 19th nationally for programs based solely in the United States.
 The BU EMBA placed 36th among all executive MBA programs in the world.
 In addition, Boston University placed 10th globally for “Quality of Students” which is determined not only by student metrics, such as incoming work experience, but also includes a student assessment of their classmates.

-Poets & Quants ranked our EMBA program 29th Globally, 26th in North America and 1st in New England in their 2013 ranking of the Best Executive MBA Programs in the world.
-The Poets & Quants ranking measures the overall reputation of executive MBA programs creating a composite of rankings from The Wall Street Journal, The Financial Times, BusinessWeek and U.S. News and World Report.
+Poets & Quants ranked our EMBA program 37th Globally, 25th in North America and 1st in New England in their 2014 ranking of the Best Executive MBA Programs in the world.
+The Poets & Quants ranking measures the overall reputation of executive MBA programs creating a composite of rankings from The Financial Times, BusinessWeek, The Economist and U.S. News and World Report.
 The ranking also takes into account metrics that measure the quality of programs such as student satisfaction and increase in alumni salaries.

 Unique and Global Approach